 It’s dangerous to drive in the dark – let alone on a cold, foggy night.
-This awareness has led one English inventor to be creative in coming up with a road safety sign we call the cat’s eye.
+This awareness has led one British inventor to be creative in coming up with a road safety sign we call the cat’s eye.

-It was said that one night, as Shaw was driving in total darkness for the tramlines that were supposed to guide him was under repair.
+It was said that one night, as Shaw was driving in total darkness the tramlines that were supposed to guide him were under repair.
 Then, his headlights caught the eyes of a cat on the road.
-The eyes effectively reflected the lights and this gave him the idea to come up with something similar that aimed at making roads safer.
+The eyes effectively reflected the lights, which gave him the idea to come up with something similar to make roads safer.

-Shaw’s cat’s eye became today’s reflecting road studs.
+Shaw’s cat’s eye became today’s reflecting road studs that are used worldwide.

 Inventor: Henry Fox Talbot

 Photography has been around since the 1830s.
 Little did we know, it is actually the brainchild of someone so frustrated that he was not creative enough.

 A lot may contest to calling Henry Fox Talbot the inventor of photography.
 He is more often regarded as one of the pioneers of photography, as he studied the field alongside other scientists and inventors – albeit with some courtroom drama.

 Talbot experimented with the idea of developing images through mechanical and chemical processes.
 He did so with what he called calotype.
 Derived from the Greek word “kalos” which means beautiful, he sought to produce accurate images by producing a negative through a “latent.”

-Extra, extra: Talbot was elected to the Royal Society, the oldest national scientific institution in the world for his contribution in the field of integral calculus.
+Extra, extra: Talbot was elected to the Royal Society, the oldest national scientific institution in the world for his contribution to the field of integral calculus.

 6. Steam Train

 Inventor: Richard Trevithick

-Richard Trevithick, having worked in mining during his time, invented a high-pressure stem engine which later on became a full-scale model for hoisting ore.
+Richard Trevithick, having worked in mining during his time, invented a high-pressure steam engine which later on became a full-scale model for hoisting ore.
 In 1804, his “Penydarren tram road engine” carried not only minerals but passengers, too.